mahendraseervi/Humanoid-robot-Autonomous-navigation-ros/README.md

 Given a point in the map, the robot can autonomously navigate to the goal point avoiding the static and dynamic obstracles in between.

 ## Hardware used
-Intel R200 realsense camera - To collect the depth information of the image
+Intel R200 realsense camera - To collect the depth information of the image.

 Intel UP board - For processing the slam package.